You are playing the Bulls and Cows game with your friend. You write down a secret number, and your friend tries to guess it.

 return f"{bulls}A{cows}B"

-.
+n is the length of the input strings secret and guess.
 We iterate over the strings a constant number of times (a few counts and comparisons).This approach efficiently calculates the number of bulls and cows by leveraging simple counting and iteration, ensuring clarity and performance.

 Got blindsided by a question you didn’t expect?